bares43/browser-paste/src/README.md

 ## Development

-The extension uses Manifest V2 so it works in both Chrome and Firefox without extra flags.
+The extension now uses Manifest V3 and the background logic runs in a service worker.
+Ensure your browser supports Manifest V3.

 ## Building and Testing